webauthn4j/webauthn4j/README.md

 ### Kotlin friendly

-Although WebAuthn4J is written in Java, public members are marked by `NonNull` or `Nullable` annotation to declare nullability explicitly.
+Although WebAuthn4J is written in Java, public members are marked by `NotNull` or `Nullable` annotation to declare nullability explicitly.

 ### Projects using WebAuthn4J